akando42/next-map/public/content/posts/08-08/index.md

 cover: "content/posts/08-08/spykman-world-the-role-of-US-dollar-in-21-century.png"
 date: "08-08"
 title: "The Role of US Dollar in 21 Century"
+summary: "Since 1900, America was the most populous nation in the Western world with the Western European gene groups here the world largest exporters of war and industrial equipments.
+However, only with full adoption of automation and robotics that the US industries and its currency can keep up with the productivity growth outside of America in 21 century"

-tags: ['Dollar Bill', 'Dollar Digits', 'Gold Bullion','United States of America','Reserve Currency','Troy Ounce','Spykman World','Nicholas Spykman']
+tags: ['Dollar Bill', 'Dollar Digits', 'Gold Bullion','United States of America','Reserve Currency','Troy Ounce','Spykman World','GeoGenetics']
 published: true
 ---